zcoblog/Petstore/README.md

 # Petstore
-A service that allows you to request a pet
+A service that allows you to buy a new pet from a petstore